opencast/opencast/docs/guides/admin/docs/configuration/asset-manager.md

 File System Based Asset Store
 -----------------------------
-Configure the file system based asset store in config.properties.
+Configure the file system based asset store in custom.properties.

 - `org.opencastproject.episode.rootdir`
    The path where the file system based asset store of the default implementation stores the assets.
 This key is optional.